 Strawberries have to be one of the best fruits in the summer.
 The red color attracts attention, but when they are bitten into, the juicy sweet taste follows.
 For those who have never tried a strawberry, it is truly delicious.

-Strawberries were one of the first fruits that I planted in my frugal garden.
+Strawberries were on my list of new frugal gardening adventures to test.
 I knew they would be a delectable treat for my kids in the coming years.

 Every frugal gardening has to have a strawberry patch.
 These plants are hardy, come back each year, low maintenance, and can be frozen, canned or prepared desserts.
 Such a versatile fruit has to be a part of every frugal gardeners plans.